 No wonder we long for some help in choosing curricula!

-But the home school publishing scene is still in its infancy, which means that there’s no established procedure for home school curricula reviews.
+But the home school publishing scene is still young, which means that there’s no established procedure for home school curricula reviews.
 In “trade publishing” — publishing of mass market titles for consumers — the review process has a long tradition.
 Publishers send out “bound galleys” (pre-publication copies of books with temporary paper covers) to journals, magazines, and newspapers, one to three months before the publication date.
 The book review editor at each journal, magazine, or newspaper decides which books will be reviewed and assign them to a writer.
 The publisher hopes for good reviews — but it is considered bad form for a publisher to ask a book review editor when a review might appear, or to complain about a bad review.
 And it’s superlatively bad form for an author to complain about negative reviews.
 After all, the publisher and author are asking people to pay money for a book.
 They have offered their work to the public, and so the public is entitled to express any reasonable opinion about it.

 On the reader’s side, book reviews are generally recognized to be a useful but not infallible guide to a book’s quality.
 Readers of book reviews don’t generally agonize over whether or not to buy the book.
 Instead, they want to know: What’s the book about?
 Is it worth reading?
 If so, should I buy it in hardcover or wait for the paperback?